memgraph/docs/docs/tutorials/graph-modeling.md

 ![graph-modeling-undirected-graph](../data/tutorials/graph-modeling/graph-modeling-undirected-graph.png)![graph-modeling-directed-graph](../data/tutorials/graph-modeling/graph-modeling-directed-graph.png)

 * **Weighted And Unweighted Graphs**  - A weighted graph has attributes on its relationships that specify their weight.
-For example, an relationship that represents the distance between two cities would have this distance stored as an relationship attribute.
+For example, a relationship that represents the distance between two cities would have this distance stored as a relationship attribute.
 Unweighted graphs have no such relationship attributes and are sometimes referred to as **Non-Weighted Graphs**.

 ![graph-modeling-weighted-graph](../data/tutorials/graph-modeling/graph-modeling-weighted-graph.png)

 On top of direction and graph can also have a **self-loop** (also called a loop or a buckle).
-Self-loop is an relationship that connects a node to itself while **parallel relationships** (also called multiple relationships or a multi-relationship) are two or more relationships that are incident to the same two nodes.
+Self-loop is a relationship that connects a node to itself, while **parallel relationships** (also called multiple relationships or a multi-relationship) are two or more relationships that are incident to the same two nodes.

-With combination of mentioned characteristics and properties you can create different graphs:
+With a combination of mentioned characteristics and properties, you can create different graphs:

 * **Graph** - An undirected graph with self-loops.
 * **DiGraph** - A directed graph with self-loops.